enorganic/maya-zen-tools/docs/contributing.md

 1. Clone and Install

-    To install this project for development of *this library*, clone this repository (replacing "~/Code", below, with the directory under which you want your project to reside), then run `make`:
+    To install this project for development of *this package*, clone this repository (replacing "~/Code", below, with the directory under which you want your project to reside), then run `make`: